prajwalch/TorrentSearch/README.md

 ### Browse

 - Explore **top** and **latest** torrents from your enabled providers
-- Filter by category and sort order — changing either instantly refreshes results
+- Filter by category and sort order
 - Filter out dead or already-viewed torrents
 - Filter torrents by name or provider